kubernetes/community/contributors/design-proposals/raw-block-pv.md

 ```

 For dynamic provisioning and the use of the storageClass, the admin also specifically defines the intent of the volume by
-indicating the volumeType as block.
+indicating the volumeMode as block.
 The provisioner for this class will validate whether or not it supports block and return
 an error if it does not.

 ```